Parts of a river and their definitions. What is a river? Parts of a river and their definitions River system - feature - length

 Question 10.
 What role do land waters play in human life?

 Water is the basis of life.
-The role of water in the life of our planet, the individual components of nature, each living being is enormous.
-It is present in all organisms.
+The role of water in the life of our planet, individual components of nature, and every living creature is enormous.
+It is part of all organisms.
 The richness and diversity of nature directly depends on the availability of water.
-Man uses rivers and lakes for movement, recreation, creating reservoirs to use the energy of rivers.
+People use rivers and lakes for transportation, recreation, and the creation of reservoirs to use the energy of rivers.

 Page 2 of 12

-Parts of the river and components of the river.
+Parts of a river and components of a river.

-In the structure of the river, it is customary to distinguish the following components of the river:
+In the structure of a river, it is customary to distinguish the following components of the river:

 The first part of the river is the source - the beginning of the river.

-The source is a part of the river, the place where the river originates, where it begins.
-It can be a spring, a lake, the end of a glacier, a swamp.
-In the latter case, the source (the beginning of the river) is the place where the watercourse acquires a permanent channel.
-Also, the beginning of the river may be the confluence of two rivers with different names, in this case, the source should be taken as the beginning of the longer of the two rivers.
+The source is the part of the river, the place where the river originates, where it begins.
+It could be a spring, a lake, the end of a glacier, a swamp.
+In the latter case, the source (beginning of the river) is considered to be the place where the watercourse acquires a permanent channel.
+Also, the beginning of a river can be the confluence of two rivers with different names, in this case, the source must be taken as the beginning of the longer of the two rivers.

-A tributary is a river that flows into a main river.
-Distinguish rights and left tributaries.
+A tributary is a river that flows into main river.
+Distinguish rights And left tributaries

-A bank is the boundary of a stream.
-Distinguish between the right and left banks relative to the middle line of the channel along the river.
+Bank - the boundary of a river's watercourse.
+There are right and left banks relative to the middle line of the channel along the river.

 The second part of the river is the river bed.

-Channel - part of the river, the lowest part of the river valley, along which the main part of the water flows.
+A channel is a part of a river, the lowest part of a river valley through which the main part of the water flows.
 The channel is usually washed out by the stream itself.

-In the part of the river - the channel - they distinguish:
+In the part of the river - the bed - there are:

 • whirlpool - the deepest place in the river;

-• rifts – shallow sections of the river;
+• riffles – shallow sections of the river;

-• threshold - a rocky or rocky step-shaped area in the riverbed with an increased flow rate and a relatively large drop in water levels;
+• threshold - a stony or rocky step-shaped area in a river bed with an increased flow speed and a relatively large drop in water level marks;

-• shallow - coastal, going from the shore shallow;
+• shallow - coastal shoal extending from the shore;

 • thalweg – line along the deepest sections of the channel;